Azure/FTALive-Sessions/content/management/azure-monitor-agent-migration/readme.md

     * Are you using any legacy solutions for data collection?
     * Do you have any data collections configured in the workspace(s)?
 * Understand additional dependencies
-    * Are you using Update Management?
+    * Are you using any of the following:
+        * Update Management?
-    * Are you using Change Tracking and Inventory
+        * Change Tracking and Inventory
-    * Are you using Defender for Cloud?
+        * Defender for Cloud?
-    * Are you using Microsoft Sentinel?
+        * Microsoft Sentinel?

 Tools to use: